 In 2002, Adam Sandler did the unthinkable.
-He starred in a remake of a Frank Capra movie and took on a role made famous by Gary Cooper.
+He starred in a Frank Capra movie remake and took on a role made famous by Gary Cooper.

 In Mr. Deeds, Sandler plays Longfellow Deeds, a small-town guy who learns that he is the grandnephew of a wealthy multi-billionaire.
 He is flown into NYC with the intent of making him sell his shares of the company for $40 billion.

-While there, he meets a reporter, who pretends to be a girl in danger that he saves.
-However, her intent is to write an expose on his life.
+While there, he meets a reporter who pretends to be a girl in danger that he saves.
+However, she intends to write an expose on his life.
 This is a rom-com but has some great Sandler gags thrown in along the way for a very funny movie.